k8ieone/site/content/blog/posts/2025-11-29-comments/index.md

 ---
 title: Now with Comments!
-summary: As an experiment, I'm adding a comment widget to some of my posts.
+summary: I'm adding a comment widget to some of my posts!
 date: 2025-11-29T00:06:20+01:00
 lastmod: 2025-11-29T00:06:20+01:00
 tags: